ibotdotout/talks/psu-docker/slide.md

 # What is Docker ?
 ## Container is not lite weight VM

 ---

 class: center, middle
-# Docker with Researcher
-## Same config everywhere

----

-class: center, middle
-# Docker with Testing
+# Docker Image vs Docker Containers
-## easy change version
+## like Class and Instance in OOP

 ---